olivierlacan/olivierlacan.com/_posts/2020-01-29-i-cant-see-your-feelings.md

 categories: development
 image: webcams.jpg
 draft: true
-excerpt: Your face is your interface, with a little help your webcam can help you communicate better.
+excerpt: Your face is your interface, help your webcam share it with the world.
 ---
 ![Close up of Razer Kiyo and Logitech C920 webcams on top of a computer monitor][2]